 Providing exceptional customer service and going the extra mile for your customers can make all the difference in getting repeat business.
 Respond to questions and concerns quickly, express your appreciation for their business, and take the time to talk to your customers to learn about them and what they want.
-Friendly, personal interactions will earn you a solid A in your clients' minds (and probably a nice profit in your bank account too).
-[Read related article: Understanding Your Customers' Experience]
+Friendly, personal interactions will earn you a solid A in your clients' minds (and probably a nice profit in your bank account, too).
+[Read related article: Understanding Your Customers' Experience.]

 3. Teacher knows best.

-4. You can't be too prepared.
+4. Entrepreneurs can't be too prepared.

 Even if it seems like you're overthinking, it's good to be ready for even the unlikeliest of situations.
 What will you do if you don't raise all the funds you need?
 What if one of your team members unexpectedly bails on you?
 What if you need to rethink your entire branding strategy?
-Knowing what to do in the event of a crisis will help you navigate any obstacles you might encounter.
+Knowing what to do in the event of a crisis helps you navigate any obstacles you might encounter.

-5. Make connections.
+5. Make business connections.

 College students are constantly told to network with professionals in their future career fields.
-As many grads – and entrepreneurs – have learned, the right connections can open up opportunities that would have remained closed otherwise.
+As many grads – and entrepreneurs – have learned, the right connections can open opportunities that would have remained closed otherwise.
 Take every chance you get to reach out to other small business owners, whether it's to get a few tips, do a small favor or just have a friendly conversation.
 You never know who might be able to lend a helping hand to you at some point down the road.
-[Read related article: 5 Strategies for Expanding Your Professional Network]
+[Read related article: 5 Strategies for Expanding Your Professional Network.]

 6. You won't always stick to the syllabus.

 Think of your business plan as the syllabus for your startup.
 Like the syllabus for a class, your plan includes a description of your company, what you'll need to run the business, and your long-term goals.
-And like a class, your business might end up taking a slightly different path from what you initially anticipated.
+And, like a class, your business might end up taking a slightly different path from what you initially anticipated.
 Maybe you didn't meet your first-year projections, or you ended up having to change direction on a project halfway through.

-7. Find a balance.
+7. Find a work-life balance.

 Unfortunately, as an entrepreneur, you may find yourself even more cramped for time than you were as a student.
 It's important to remember to find the time to enjoy your personal life.
 There isn't a perfect division of your time, but studies have shown that burnout can be detrimental to your career if you don't take time for yourself.

-8. Building a routine takes time.
+8. Building a business routine takes time.